Can vitamin D deficiency affect fertility?

 •the level of 25(OH) vitamin D found to best optimize bone health and protect against several sorts of cancer, and provides various other health benefits in women, was published many times in the past to be about 40 ng/ml

 Recently, a study led by Dr. Lubna Pal from Yale University (Ozkan S. et al., 2010), showed a positive relationship between 25OH D levels and IVF treatment outcomes.
-I was not suprised, although I loved to see the results published on the highest level of scientific evidence.
+I was not surprised, although I loved to see the results published on the highest level of scientific evidence.

-Moreover, vitamin D proved a better predictor of getting pregnant following the IVF than the number of transferred embryos than any other conventionally used paremater!
+Moreover, vitamin D proved a better predictor of getting pregnant following the IVF than the number of transferred embryos than any other conventionally used parameter!
 It is possible that the vitamin D works by affecting the lining of the uterus, which then helps embryo implantation, so the authors cautiously suggest assessing vitamin D status as part of a routine fertility work-up as “…appropriate supplementation of those deplete in vitamin D may translate to improved fertility outcome as well as improved overall health.”

 And here is one more link to a study where vitamin D levels were predictive of pregnancy following the IVF.

 If you don’t know or suspect you have low vitamin D levels, you can easily have a blood test.
 As mentioned before, the form of vitamin D actually circulating in the blood is called 25(OH)2 vitamin D and this is what should be measured to estimate your level of vitamin D.

 Talk to your doctor about it; it is really a very simple and important laboratory test.
 The last time I had it done in Germany, the lab costs were 25-30 Euro and most health insurance policies would cover this.

 How to maintain vitamin D levels optimal for getting pregnant?
 What about overdosing?